Flux-Cored Welding: The Basics for Mild Steel | MillerWelds

 Learn some techniques when using the self-shielded flux-cored process for welding mild steel — an ideal process for welding outdoors.

 Self-shielded flux-cored welding is a wire welding process in which a continuous hollow wire electrode is fed through the welding gun into the weld joint.
-It differs from MIG welding in that it doesn’t require an external shielding gas, such as carbon dioxide or argon, to protect the weld pool from contamination.
+Unlike MIG welding, it doesn’t require an external shielding gas, such as carbon dioxide or argon, to protect the weld pool from contamination.
 Instead, a flux compound contained within the wire reacts with the welding arc to form a gas that protects the weld pool.
-Another process, gas-shielded flux-cored welding, does require a shielding gas.
-It’s often used in heavy-duty industrial fabrication and manufacturing and is not typically recommended for beginner and hobbyist applications.

 Before tackling any welding project, make sure you have the proper safety apparel.
-Basic welding safety apparel includes leather shoes or boots, cuff-less full-length pants, a flame-resistant and long-sleeve jacket, leather gloves, a welding helmet, safety glasses and a bandana or skull cap to protect the top of your head from sparks and spatter.
-Also remove any potential fire hazards from the welding area.
+Basic welding safety apparel includes leather shoes or boots, cuffless full-length pants, a flame-resistant and long-sleeve jacket, leather gloves, a welding helmet, safety glasses and a bandana or skull cap to protect the top of your head from sparks and spatter.
+Also, remove any potential fire hazards from the welding area.

 Miller offers a wide range of safety accessories for everyone from the occasional hobbyist to the full-time professional welder.
 Your owner’s manual contains additional information about safety apparel and precautions.

 As mentioned earlier, flux-cored welding is more tolerant of surface contamination than MIG welding.
 However, you should always clean the surface of the base metals as thoroughly as possible to ensure that a rusty or scaly surface does not contaminate the final weld.
-A metal brush or grinder work well for cleaning the base metals.
+A metal brush or grinder works well for cleaning the base metals.
 Also, be sure to clean the portion of the base metal where you plan to attach the ground clamp.
 Poor contact with the ground clamp will create resistance in the welding circuit and could result in poor weld quality.

 For material over 1/4 inch, it’s usually a good idea to bevel the edges of the base materials to ensure complete fusion of the two parts.
 This is especially true for butt joints.

-metal than MIG welding, it’s still a good idea to clean
+Although flux-cored welding is more forgiving of dirty metal than MIG welding, it’s still a good idea to clean off as much surface contamination as possible prior to welding.

 • Select electrode polarity.
-Flux-cored welding requires DC electrode negative, or straight polarity.
+Flux-cored welding requires DC electrode negative, or straight, polarity.
 You'll usually find the polarity connections on the inside of the machine near the drive rolls.

 • Use the correct drive rolls.
 Because flux-cored wire is softer than solid wire, knurled drive rolls provide a good “bite” on the wire without compressing and deforming it — which could happen if using standard drive rolls.